 This sizable espresso and cappuccino maker will froth milk automatically when you choose latte or cappuccino brew settings.
 You can do that via the single-touch control panel.
 Select from single-shot or double-shot lattes, cappuccinos, or espressos.

 Speaking of espressos, the 15-BAR pump system included with your espresso maker produces a rich, authentic flavor with each shot.
 This is a semi-automatic machine too just like the Mastrena!

-The water reservoir comes out when you’re done brewing using the Café Barista for quick and convenient cleanup.
+After brewing, the water reservoir comes out for a quick and convenient cleanup.

 With its durable brushed stainless steel exterior, the Breville Barista Express is sure to impress.

 This top-selling espresso maker is just loaded with features that will make you forget all about the Mastrena.

 The steam wand allows you to draw micro-foam Instagram-worthy latte art.

 The espresso extraction process is precision-driven to produce the right temperatures that brew awesome espresso.

 The conical burr grinder included with this espresso maker will do on-demand grinding using dose control.
 An included grind size dial allows you to grind your beans as fine or chunky as you like them, another way that the Barista Express puts you in the driver’s seat.

 Low-pressure infusion technology raises the water pressure as you begin brewing to extract the full depth of espresso flavor.